 We don’t often see them in grocery stores, we almost never come across them in recipes, and through false assumptions passed down over time, we’ve written them off as bitter, tough, or toxic.

-Unless you’ve been introduced to other cuisines around the world, you may not have known you could eat the unusual leafy greens that are squash shoots or pepper leaves — vegetables that seem “exotic” or maybe even weird to us as Americans, but are part of the local food culture in Southeast Asia.
+Unless you’ve been introduced to other cuisines around the world, you may not have known you could eat the unusual leafy greens that are squash shoots or pepper leaves—vegetables that seem “exotic” or maybe even weird to us as North Americans, but are part of the local food culture in Southeast Asia.

 That isn’t the only part of the world where unconventional produce abounds, however.
 You can find many other countries using the odds and ends of plants like chard stalks, watermelon seeds, and leek greens in their everyday cooking.

-These delicious plant “scraps” — that you’re probably already growing in your garden — deserve a place in your kitchen beyond the veggie stock pot or the compost bin.
+These delicious plant “scraps”—that you’re probably already growing in your garden—deserve a place in your kitchen beyond the veggie stock pot or the compost bin.
+They’re also part of my core “lazy gardening” strategies because it means I can grow more food with less work.
+And who can say no to that?

 11 common vegetables you grow that you didn’t know you could eat